interlock-network/interlock-models/docs/mads/2-genetic-programming.md

 We, on the other hand, want to use the cadCAD simulation _itself_ as a complex fitness function, and we want our evolution to be _simple_.
-Where most systems want to evolve tree-like and stack-like _programs_ -- it is, after all, part of the field of _program synthesis_ -- we want to evolve an optimal set of signed, floating-point integers, and let the model do the rest.
+Where most systems want to evolve tree-like and stack-like _programs_ -- it is, after all, part of the field of _program synthesis_ -- we want to evolve an optimized set of signed, floating-point integers, and let the model do the rest.

 Other changes include how we model heuristic-contradictions.
 We model heuristics and anti-heuristics,